fpatz/docker-vagrant/README.md

 # Make a Docker host with Vagrant and Parallels

-This projects provisions a virtual machine that runs the Docker daemon on macOS.
+This project provisions a virtual machine that runs the Docker daemon on macOS.
 The provisioning is automated using Vagrant and Parallels Desktop.
 It is intended as a replacement for Docker Desktop, docker-machine etc. to quickly set up Docker without running a